jmayergit/football_forum/README.md

 * Configuration

-In development use mailcatcher gem to intercept emails -- DO NOT BUNDLE
+In development use mailcatcher gem to intercept emails and install the gem from your terminal, that is, use this command:

+bundle gem install mailcatcher

+but do not, according to the gem's developer, place it in your gemfile.

+the Gemfile will likely require rake 10.4.2, if you have activated a more recent version, prepend bundle exec to execute a script in the context of your current bundle, i.e. rake 10.4.2

 ## Required Configuration